galfano25/377-final/README.md

 # 377-final

-accessing blendify:
+<b>accessing blendify:</b>
-npm start
+<br>npm start
-type "localhost:8888" into browser press "log in with spotify" accept conditions and log in will be sent to blendhome artist data should show in console username of current user should show in console
+<br>type "localhost:8888" into browser
+<br>press "log in with spotify"
+<br>accept conditions and log in
+<br>will be sent to blendhome
+<br>artist data should show in console
+<br>username of current user should show in console
-URL should read as localhost:8888/public/blendhome.html
+<br>URL should read as localhost:8888/public/blendhome.html

+<b>errors</b>
+<em>nothing showing on console:</em>
+<br>go to network tab and filter for "Fetch/XHR"
+<br>check if "token," "artists," and/or "me" went through
+<br>token expired, try logging in again (although should handle token refresh)
+<br>your ad blocker is enabled - disable for spotify API
+<em>url includes anything other than /public/blendhome.html:</em>
-if URL includes a random string of numbers and letters, then make sure your ad blocker is disabled for both the spotify auth and the specific page (/public/blendhome.html)
+<br>make sure your ad blocker is disabled for the spotifyapi and in the spotify auth page

-if not/if error shows:
-go to network tab and filter for "Fetch/XHR" check if "token," "artists," and/or "me" went through possible errors: token expired, try logging in again (although should handle token refresh) your ad blocker is enabled - disable for spotify API